Asymmetric Encryption

 - ECDSA (Elliptic Curve Digital Signature Algorithm)

-- A variant of the Digital Signature Algorithm (DSA) that uses elliptic curves for digital signatures.
+- Based on the Digital Signature Algorithm (DSA)

-- Often used in secure communications, blockchain technology, and software signing.
+- Used in secure communication, blockchain, and software signing

-- Provides strong security with smaller key sizes compared to RSA.
+- Uses smaller key sizes compared to RSA.

 - Efficient for generating digital signatures.